vinta/awesome-python/.github/PULL_REQUEST_TEMPLATE.md

-## Why this framework/library/software/resource is awesome?
+## What is this Python project?

-A few sentences describing the reason.
+Describe features.

+## What's the difference between this Python project and similar ones?

+Enumerate comparisons.

 --